Natural tree versus artificial tree: which one to choose for Christmas – Sapin Belge Skip to content

 Abies nobilis

-Artificial tree, a good choice for Christmas?
+Is an artificial tree a good choice for Christmas?

 Flocking